QilnnGuo/Denoising-NLR/README.md

 ## Overview

 The goal of this project is to perform single image denoising.
 By running `SIDD_validation_**.py`, you can execute the self-supervised denoising process to test the subset images in folder `SIDD_subset`.
 The logs and denoised results will be saved in the `output_logs` folder.
-The auxiliary image for pixel refilling can be verified by executing the code `utils.py` and saved in the `patch_matching` folder. `submit_utils` contains our denoised results and code for submitting the denoised results on SIDD benchmark dataset.
+The auxiliary image for pixel refilling can be verified by executing the code `utils.py` and saved in the `patch_matching` folder. `submit_utils` contains our denoised results and code for submitting the denoised results on SIDD benchmark and DND datasets.
  ![](./figure/Pixel_Refilling_BSN.png)
 ## Prerequisites